PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v2.1.1-beta (2022-05-22)
+* Fix a bug where the ending modal might add a few milliseconds to your final time.
+* Fix a bug where the game crashes when trying to load a machine that doesn't have Opal balls as an unlockable upgrade.

 ### v2.1.0-beta (2022-03-08)
 * Add a speedrun timer.
 * For stats and speedrun timer purposes, new save files don't count as started until you drop your first ball.